sambranaivan/CardScriptsWiki/Scripting-Library:-Auxiliary-functions.md

 -- | -- | --
 effect | aux.AddLavaProcedure(card c, int required, int position, funtion filter, int value, int description) | Adds Lava Golem-like procedure (monster that tribute to Special Summon on opponent's field), int required is the amount of monster to tribute, position is which position is it summoned and filter specify the monster it must tribute, value sets the type of Special summon and description adds a description for it.
-Calls the following auxiliary functions: LavaCondition, LavaCheck, LavaTarget and LavOperation, defined in cards_specific_functions.lua. function | aux.AddMaleficSummonProcedure(c,code,loc,excond) | Procedure for "Malefic" monsters' Special Summon (also includes handling of "Malefic Paradox Gear"'s effect) effect | aux.AddNormalSetProcedure(card c, bool ns, bool opt, int min, int max, int sum_type_val, string desc, function f, function sumop) | effect | aux.AddNormalSummonProcedure(card c, bool ns, bool opt, int min, int max, int sum_type_val, string desc, function f, function sumop) | void | aux.AddPersistentProcedure(Card c, int\|nil p, function\|nil f, int\|nil category, int\|nil property, int\|nil hint1, int\|nil hint2, function\|nil con, function\|nil cost, function\|nil tg, function\|nil op, bool\|nil anypos) | Adds the Persistent Trap Procedure where is the player, setting 0 will limit to monsters you control, setting to 1 will be your opponent and PLAYER_ALL/nil will be for either player. (function f) is the filters on which monsters you can target. (bool anypos) is a check if the target needs to be face-up.
-Setting this to true will allow it to be targeted even if it isn't face-up. effect | aux.AddPreDrawSkillProcedure(c,coverNum,drawless,skillcon,skillop,countlimit) | Function for the skills that "trigger" at the start of the turn/Before the Draw-- c: the card (card)-- coverNum: the Number of the cover (int)-- drawless: if the player draw 1 less card at the start of the duel (bool)-- flip con: condition to activate the skill (function)-- flipOp: operation related to the skill activation (function) effect | aux.AddSkillProcedure(c,coverNum,drawless,skillcon,skillop,countlimit) | Procedure for basic skill-- c: the card (card)-- coverNum: the Number of the cover (int)-- drawless: if the player draw 1 less card at the start of the duel (bool)-- flip con: condition to activate the skill (function)-- flipOp: operation related to the skill activation (function) void | aux.AddUnionProcedure(Card c, function f, bool oldrule, bool oldprotect) | Adds the Union Procedure to (Card c) where (function f) is the cards you can equip the Union monster to, and (bool oldrule) is a check to apply old rulings of the Union monster. if oldprotect is not nil, uses old rules for destroy replacement (If the equipped monster would be destroyed, destroy this card instead.) void | aux.AddValuesReset(resetfunc) | effect | aux.AddVrainsSkillProcedure(c,skillcon,skillop,efftype) | Procedure for Vrains Skills--flip con: condition to activate the skill (function)--flipOp: operation related to the skill activation (function)--efftype: Event to trigger the Skill, default to EVENT_FREE_CHAIN.
+Calls the following auxiliary functions: LavaCondition, LavaCheck, LavaTarget and LavOperation, defined in cards_specific_functions.lua. function | aux.AddMaleficSummonProcedure(c,code,loc,excond) | Procedure for "Malefic" monsters' Special Summon (also includes handling of "Malefic Paradox Gear"'s effect) effect | aux.AddNormalSetProcedure(card c, bool ns, bool opt, int min, int max, int sum_type_val, string desc, function f, function sumop) |  - effect | aux.AddNormalSummonProcedure(card c, bool ns, bool opt, int min, int max, int sum_type_val, string desc, function f, function sumop) |  - void | aux.AddPersistentProcedure(Card c, int\|nil p, function\|nil f, int\|nil category, int\|nil property, int\|nil hint1, int\|nil hint2, function\|nil con, function\|nil cost, function\|nil tg, function\|nil op, bool\|nil anypos) | Adds the Persistent Trap Procedure where is the player, setting 0 will limit to monsters you control, setting to 1 will be your opponent and PLAYER_ALL/nil will be for either player. (function f) is the filters on which monsters you can target. (bool anypos) is a check if the target needs to be face-up.
+Setting this to true will allow it to be targeted even if it isn't face-up. effect | aux.AddPreDrawSkillProcedure(c, coverNum, drawless, skillcon, skillop, countlimit) | Function for the skills that "trigger" at the start of the turn/Before the Draw-- c: the card (card)-- coverNum: the Number of the cover (int)-- drawless: if the player draw 1 less card at the start of the duel (bool)-- flip con: condition to activate the skill (function)-- flipOp: operation related to the skill activation (function) effect | aux.AddSkillProcedure(c,coverNum,drawless,skillcon,skillop,countlimit) | Procedure for basic skill-- c: the card (card)-- coverNum: the Number of the cover (int)-- drawless: if the player draw 1 less card at the start of the duel (bool)-- flip con: condition to activate the skill (function)-- flipOp: operation related to the skill activation (function) void | aux.AddUnionProcedure(Card c, function f, bool oldrule, bool oldprotect) | Adds the Union Procedure to (Card c) where (function f) is the cards you can equip the Union monster to, and (bool oldrule) is a check to apply old rulings of the Union monster. if oldprotect is not nil, uses old rules for destroy replacement (If the equipped monster would be destroyed, destroy this card instead.) void | aux.AddValuesReset(resetfunc) |  - effect | aux.AddVrainsSkillProcedure(c, skillcon, skillop, efftype) | Procedure for Vrains Skills--flip con: condition to activate the skill (function)--flipOp: operation related to the skill activation (function)--efftype: Event to trigger the Skill, default to EVENT_FREE_CHAIN.
 Additionally accept EFFECT_NEGATE_SKILL for Anti Skill (int) bool | aux.AND(...)(...) | First (...) is a list of functions which will be used to check the parameters in the second set of (...), separated with "and".
-The second set of (...) is applied automatically when used as a filter. int | aux.AnnounceAnotherAttribute(group g, int player) | Makes (int player) announce an attribute different from the one(s) already among the members of (group g) int | aux.AnnounceAnotherRace(group g, int player) | Makes (int player) announce a monster type (Race) different from the one(s) already among the members of (group g) int | aux.AskAny(stringid) | int | aux.AskEveryone(stringid) | bool | aux.bdcon(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Default condition of EVENT_BATTLE_DESTROYING.
+The second set of (...) is applied automatically when used as a filter. int | aux.AnnounceAnotherAttribute(group g, int player) | Makes (int player) announce an attribute different from the one(s) already among the members of (group g) int | aux.AnnounceAnotherRace(group g, int player) | Makes (int player) announce a monster type (Race) different from the one(s) already among the members of (group g) int | aux.AskAny(stringid) |  - int | aux.AskEveryone(stringid) |  - bool | aux.bdcon(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Default condition of EVENT_BATTLE_DESTROYING.
 "When this card destroys a monster by battle" and checks if itself is still the same state after battle. bool | aux.bdgcon(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Condition of EVENT_BATTLE_DESTROYING.
 "When this card destroys a monster by battle and sends it to the Graveyard" and checks if itself is still the same state after battle. bool | aux.bdocon(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Condition of EVENT_BATTLE_DESTROYING.
 "When this card destroys an opponent's monster by battle" and checks if itself is still the same state after battle.